How the group behind the Supreme Court abortion drug case is expanding its fight globally

 It provides legal support to people whose cases are in line with its causes.

-Currently, ADF lawyers are arguing on behalf of the plaintiffs in the Supreme Court case that could see access to the abortion pill mifepristone restricted across the country.
+ADF lawyers argued on behalf of the plaintiffs who sought a U.S. Supreme Court ruling that would have restricted access to the widely used abortion pill mifepristone across the country, but the court rejected their argument in a ruling handed down Thursday, upholding access to the drug.
 The group also supported the Mississippi case that eventually went to the Supreme Court to overturn Roe v.
 Wade.

 ADF says it has played a role in at least 74 Supreme Court victories in total and represented 15 parties that won victories at America's highest court.